 Cash flows for EVE have been discounted using a risk-free rate.
 The risk free rate includes the commercial margin.
-SABB uses SOFR plus the credit spreads for USD and SAIBOR rates for SAR book discounting
+SAB uses SOFR plus the credit spreads for USD and SAIBOR rates for SAR book discounting

-No assumptions on prepayment rates or behavioural optionalities have been applied.
-However, SABB is in the process of implementing the Prepayment analysis in the existing SAS system which will be used for reporting IRRBB exposures.
+No assumptions on prepayment rates on fixed rate loans have been applied.
+However, SAB is in the process of implementing the Prepayment analysis in the existing SAS system which will be used for reporting IRRBB exposures.

-IRRBB1 - Interest rate risk in the banking book (IRRBB) (Figures in SAR 000's)
+IRRBB1 - Quantitative information on IRRBB (Figures in SAR 000's)